csu-r-users-group/Talk-materials/R_fundamentals_May_13_2019/R_fundamentals.md

 R will coerce values to be the same when you try to mix types in a vector.

+There are rules to this coercion

 To store different types in the same object, you need to use a list

 # Lists

 A list is a collection of different objects.

-Each individual object must adhere to the rules of that object
+Each individual object must adhere to the rules of that object type, e.g. an integer vector only contains integers.

 A data.frame is a special type of list where each item is the same length.